nikeokoronkwo/grayprint/README.md

 ## Custom Template

 Making a custom template is simple.
-Your templates can be described with a `grayprint.yaml` file, or programmatically with a `grayprint.config.js` file.
+Your templates can be described with a `grayprint.config.js` file.
 Grayprint supports getting and using templates from the user's system (via path), Github (Public and Private Repositories), NPM, JSR, and direct URLs.